lao-tseu-is-alive/coursera-datacleaning/README.md

 The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.

 ## INSTRUCTIONS : *short version in 3 steps*
-1. Clone this repository on your computer under your favorite command line shell with:
+1. Clone this repository on your computer under your favorite command line shell with:<br>
    **git clone https://github.com/lao-tseu-is-alive/coursera-datacleaning.git**
-2. Go inside the directory project
+2. Go inside the directory project:<br>
    **cd coursera-datacleaning**
-3. Run the main script written in R **./run_analysis.R**
+3. Run the main script written in R:<br>
+   **./run_analysis.R**

 ## INSTRUCTIONS : *long version*
-## REQUIREMENTS
+### REQUIREMENTS
 This script can run "as is" with a recent GNU/Linux distribution where a recent version of R and wget are installed.

 It was tested and runs succesfully on GNU/Linux : Ubuntu 14.04.2 LTS Trusty